Psalm 100: Latin

 The Hebrew text of the psalm comprises 5 verses.
 Unusually for a Biblical poem, it solely comprises tricolons, verses 1 and 2 (a monocolon and a bicolon respectively) combining into a tricolon, and the remaining verses all being tricolons.
 (One scholar, Jan P. Fokkelman, dissents and takes verse 4 to be two bicolons.)
 It is usually divided into two strophes, verses 1–3 and verses 4–5.

-The first two words are the title of the psalm, naming it a song for a specific thanksgiving sacrifice in Solomon's Temple made in order to fulfil a vow.
+The first two words מזמור לתודה are the title of the psalm, naming it a song for a specific thanksgiving sacrifice in Solomon's Temple made in order to fulfil a vow.
 This is recorded in Shevu'ot in the Babylonian Talmud, stating it to be sung "with harps and cymbals and music on every corner and every large boulder in Jerusalem".
 Mediaeval commentator Rashi, who made the correspondence between Shevu'ot's "song of todah" and Psalm 100, stated that the psalm is to be said "upon the sacrifices of the todah", which was expanded upon by David Altschuler in the 18th century stating that it is to be recited "by the one bringing a korban todah for a miracle that happened to him".

 The bracketed part of verse 3 is an instance of Qere and Ketiv in the Masoretic Text.

 In the body of the text is the Hebrew word he meaning "not" whereas the marginalia has the substitute he meaning "to him".
 One Kabbalistic explanation for the qere reading he of the literal ketiv he propounded by Asher ben David is that the א (Aleph) represents God, and the ketiv is supposed to read "we are The Aleph's", in other words (given that God has already been mentioned, by two names, earlier in the verse) "we are his" per the qere.

 A less established thesis, first propounded in the 1960s (in Lewis 1967), is that the Ketiv text is an asseverative particle, connected to the following phrase and thus as a whole translated as "and indeed we are his people".
 Whilst this avoids the problem of the Qere reading making the verse say the same thing twice, it has not gained wide scholarly acceptance.
 Professor David M. Howard Jr rejects it on constructionist grounds, as the syllabic imbalance in the colon lengths that it introduces outweighs for him what little variance in meaning it has from the Qere reading.
 Professor John Goldingay rejects it as "unlikely".

 Although only Psalm 90 is directly attributed to Moses, it is conventional Jewish doctrine that Moses composed all of psalms 90 to 100, and this view is maintained by Rashi.